-Springroll mussels
+Springroll with mussels

 For the dipping sauce, combine all the ingredients in a small bowl and mix until the sugar is dissolved.
 Set aside.